 What is the best treatment for genital warts?

-While there is no cure for the virus that causes genital warts, there are a number of treatments that can help ease the symptoms; the type of treatment will be entirely dependent on your circumstances so this will be something to discuss with your doctor.
+While there is no cure for the virus that causes genital warts, there are a number of ways to treat genital warts which can help ease the symptoms; the type of treatment will be entirely dependent on your circumstances so this will be something to discuss with your doctor.

 Some common forms of treatment include: